 There are easy-to-use tools available to help local businesses build their own website, create their logo, and more – but will these designs work with the brand or will it turn customers away?
 To help you make the choice that’s right for you, your business, and your budget, here’s the argument of DIY vs. professional designer.

 There are several simple website building programs designed specifically for people who don’t have web development experience or have knowledge of the basics of coding language.
 These programs use pre-designed templates to build your website quickly.
 One of the most popular options is a content management system like WordPress or Joomla.
 You can choose templates that have stock images and content for your industry to show you how it is supposed to look.
 Inserting images, text and moving blocks around works similar to Microsoft® Word and PowerPoint.

 These quick-start layouts, and drag and drop designer tools mean anyone can build a website.
 No technical skills are needed and with a template, you can have a website in minutes.
 However, advanced functions that are needed for specific industries like e-commerce can require specific plug-ins that are unavailable to you.

 When You Should Go Professional

 Many business owners choose to have a designer create the business brand, including the logo design and the website.
-Although it’s expensive, hiring a professional designer saves you time and ensures that you receive exactly what you want for your brand.
+When you hire a professional designer, it saves you time and ensures that you receive exactly what you want for your brand.
 Hiring a designer to create your logo can be costly; however there are several inexpensive logo design solutions out there to save your business some money.